ksawesome/llm-harness/README.md

 -----

-## 📄 License
+##  License

-This project is part of the Mettle research initiative.
 See individual files for licensing details.

 ---